zarooncode/Portfolio/README.md

 I am a young developer passionate about mostly Python and python game dev, some roblox game dev , and trying to learn more!
 I am open to be hired and work for you guys and gain experience!
 I am a new and upcoming developer!
-Experience in coding/programming: 10+ months/ 1 year!
+Experience in coding/programming: 6+ months!

 ## 🛠 Skills
 - Python (Bots, Automation, Pygame, OpenAIs API with python)